 - And State policy is focused on reducing California’s consumption of petroleum transportation fuels by 50% by 2030.

-And this, when green waste, when used as daily cover in landfills, will no longer qualify as diversion.
+And this, when green waste no longer qualifies as diversion when used as daily cover in landfills.

 It will also require regulatory changes that allow renewable natural gas to be injected in California’s pipelines.
 Waste-derived renewable natural gas is now being injected into pipelines elsewhere in the country and sold into California for the production of power, but current regulations make it economically and operationally difficult to produce RNG and inject it into a pipeline within the state.